te222uh/MySmartGreenhouse/README.md

 -   Pin 2 is connected to pin 2 (GP1) on the Pico

--   Per instruction from the DHT11 vendor also connect a 10kΩ pull-up resistor\* to pin 2 from plus on breadboard.
+-   By recommendation from the DHT11 vendor also connect a 10kΩ pull-up resistor\* to pin 2 from plus on breadboard.

 <img src="./media/image17.png">